-Julie is the Personal Assistant to Kate Holt for Connected Together CIC.
+Julie is the Personal Assistant to Kate Holt and Mary Clarke for Connected Together CIC.
 She has had a longstanding interest within the health and social care sector and has held various administrative positions which include working at Northampton General Hospital, a local GP surgery, Northamptonshire Primary Care Trust, and Northamptonshire County Council for the Safeguarding and Care Planning Team.
 Prior to joining CTCIC, Julie worked for a number of years within the mental health sector as a Mental Health Act Administrator at a local mental health rehabilitation hospital and also at St Andrew’s Healthcare Northampton as Clinical Secretary.

 PhD, CMRS – Research, Reporting and Intelligence